If you need help to getgrowing local contact us email@example.com

-Home gardens, community gardens and farms, allotments, verges and windowsills, are ways we grow in our communities, providing us with food, health and leisure activities, beautiful spaces, biodiversity, and opportunities to connect with and protect our natural world.
-Gardening, growing food, and exploring nature and communities are ‘growing’ in popularity, and COVID-19 has inspired a surge of interest.
-Whatever your setting rural, urban, suburban, indoors or out let’s work together and get growing.
+Welcome to Scotland’s hub for growing in our communities.
+Home gardens, community gardens and farms, allotments, verges, and windowsills, are ways we grow in our communities, providing us with food, health and leisure activities, beautiful spaces, biodiversity, and opportunities to connect with and protect our natural world.
+Gardening, growing food, and exploring nature in our communities are ‘growing’ in popularity, and COVID-19 has inspired a surge of interest.
+Whatever your setting rural, urban, suburban, indoors, or out let’s work together and get growing.

 “A garden is a solution that leads to other solutions.”
 Wendell Berry